{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 Light, zesty and refreshingly easy to drink, Pinot Grigio is a go-to white wine for sunny afternoons, seafood dinners, or anyone after something crisp in the glass.

 So, what is Pinot Grigio?
 It’s a white grape variety originally from Italy, known for producing dry, citrus-driven wines with hints of green apple, pear and lemon.
 It’s pronounced “pee-noh gree-joe”, and despite its name being similar to Pinot Noir, it’s not a red wine—it’s white, and very much loved for its clean, bright character.
+You may also come across Pinot Gris—same grape, but often made in a richer, more textured style, especially in France or some parts of Australia.
+Then there’s Pinot Blanc, another white grape, but completely different in flavour and weight.

 Is Pinot Grigio a sweet wine?
 Generally no—it’s usually a dry Pinot Grigio, particularly the Italian-style versions we love here in Australia.